 You can call an item vintage when it’s over 50 years old but less than 100 years.

-Many collectors, however, use their own determination if something is vintage or not.
+Many collectors, however, use their own definition to determine if something is vintage or not.
 Some draw the line at the 70s or perhaps ’85.
-Others may consider only watches that use radium as a luminous substance as vintage or only timepieces that have an acrylic crystal.
+Others may consider only watches that use radium as a luminous substance as vintage or just timepieces that have an acrylic crystal.

 I’ve even seen brand specific criteria: Heuer is vintage and Tag Heuer -since 1984- isn’t.
 Or a Breitling is only vintage if it’s from the period before the CEO of Sicura, E. Schneider, decided to buy and revive Breitling in 1979.

-When you’ve been collecting for a longer period of time you might begin to develop your own preferences and perhaps even your own definition.
+When you’ve been collecting for a longer period, you might begin to develop your own preferences and perhaps even your own definition.